Mccullahz/test-app/README.md

-# This app is my intro to React
+# This App Is Intended To Serve As An Intro to React Application.

 ## The goal of this project is first to learn more about the react framework, and secondly create a scheduling app.
 - By creating this app I will learn a lot about the framework and JavaScript in general.